Hurricane Helene: Relief efforts

 A surge in air traffic over the disaster area occurred due to relief efforts, with an estimated 300% increase in air traffic over western North Carolina alone.
 The Federal Aviation Administration and the North Carolina Department of Transportation's Division of Aviation issued warnings and restrictions to prevent aerial accidents, including issuing temporary flight restrictions for drones, implementing prior permission request lines, creating temporary airspace coordination areas, creating Standard-use Army Aircraft Flight Routes, and deploying temporary air traffic control towers.
 The restrictions followed a report of about 30 mid-air close calls over North Carolina on September 28 alone, along with at least two supply-drop incidents involving private aircraft—one in which a plane's landing gear failed to deploy before landing at Hickory Regional Airport, temporarily closing the runway, and another in which a plane caught fire.

 On October 4, Elon Musk claimed in a post on X that FEMA was not allowing SpaceX personnel to deliver Starlink terminals to areas affected by Helene and that the airspace had been shut down.
 Roughly an hour later, Secretary of Transportation Pete Buttigieg responded to Musk on X by rejecting his claims, saying that the "FAA doesn't block legitimate rescue and recovery flights" and offering to discuss any potential issues over the phone.
 Musk then later posted on social media that he'd talked to Buttigieg and thanked him for talking with him and subsequently commented that Buttigieg had resolved the issue.

 On October 5, Florida Governor Ron DeSantis issued an executive order requiring debris management sites and landfills in all affected counties to remain open 24/7 to expedite debris removal ahead of Hurricane Milton's landfall.
 The order also increased the number of Florida National Guardsmen working on debris removal from 800 to 4,000 in an effort to prevent the debris from becoming a hazard ahead of Milton's anticipated landfall.

 Milton dumped 16 in of rain on Hillsborough County, following its landfall south of the Tampa Bay area, near Siesta Key, as a Category 3 hurricane on October 9.
 Flooding, along with additional damage, adversely affected Helene cleanup efforts in the region.
 In response, Bay Area nonprofits expanded their relief work.
 Additional federal disaster assistance was also made available to Florida to supplement recovery efforts in the areas affected by Milton.

 Florida recorded a rise in cases of Vibrio vulnificus (a flesh-eating bacterium that favors warm waters and spreads in heavy flood rains) following Hurricane Helene, which Hurricane Milton exacerbated.
 Before Helene, six cases had been reported in September; by the end of the month, that number had risen to 24.
 As of October 18, there were 38 confirmed cases statewide, equaling the total number of cases in 2024 prior the hurricanes.

+In July 2026, FEMA approved $197 million for several projects across North Carolina.